 - Only download applications from a trusted source, like your mobile phone’s app store.
 Read reviews, ratings, and privacy information before downloading a new app and delete apps that you no longer use.

 - Never use unsecured Wi-Fi networks to sign on to financial accounts or other accounts containing your sensitive information.
+If you must use an unsecured Wi-Fi network, make sure you use a Virtual Private Network (VPN).

 - Always sign off once you finish banking on your mobile device — do not simply close the browser or app.